Teodor92/personal-site/_posts/2023-12-01-creating-an-amasing-github-profile.md

 ![Pined repositories](/assets/images/creating-an-amazing-github-profile/pined-repos.png)

-Also, don't forget to add a description to your pinned repositories.
+Also, don't forget to add a description and tags to all of your repositories.
 This will help people understand what they are looking at and why it's important!
 You can do that from inside the repo itself:

 ![Pined repositories](/assets/images/creating-an-amazing-github-profile/add-repo-description.png)